COM6012/ScalableML/Lab 4 - Scalable Generalized Linear Models.md

 ## Introduction

-Unlike linear regression, where the output is assumed to follow a Gaussian distribution, in [generalized linear models](https://en.wikipedia.org/wiki/Generalized_linear_model) (GLMs) the response variable $y$ follows some distribution from the [exponential family of distributions](https://en.wikipedia.org/wiki/Exponential_family).

 Before you continue, open a new terminal in [Stanage](https://docs.hpc.shef.ac.uk/en/latest/hpc/index.html), use the `rse-com6012-4` queue, and activate the **myspark** environment.
 First log into the Stanage cluster

 ```sh